mJiyan/typescript-listing-offers/README.md

 # Listing and Paginating the Car list - Sixt Code Challenge

-This is a list application and it is created for the Sixt company in order to show coding skills.
-Client-side is built using React.js, and the backend-side is created with Node.js (Express.js).
+This is a list application and it is created to show coding skills to the Sixt (company).
+The Client-side is developed using React.js, and the backend-side is created with Node.js (Express.js).

-I put the Express.js between the client and the API server because the API server is not accepting requests from the browser.
+I put Express.js between the client and the API server because the API server is not accepting requests from the browser.

 Created the project using Typescript and Redux(Thunk).